Solidarity with Black Lives

 For information on other selected local demonstrations, vigils and online events, visit:

-To get the password, you must join the group’s e-mail list or e-mail Amy in advance.
+To get the password, please join the group’s e-mail list.
 This group is open to all and accountable to people of color, but is specifically geared to empowering white people to take anti-racist action.

 The Unitarian Universalist Association (UUA) has taken a strong stance in support of people of color in the wake of the events of recent weeks.
 The following are actions they suggest for UU congregations that want to commit to Black liberation fully: